xshen796/Proteomics_Workshop_Practical/README.md

-# Mental Health Platform ECR Workshop 2025: Proteomics and Mental Health.
+# Mental Health Platform ECR Workshop 2025: Proteomics and Mental Health
 -------------------------------------------------------------------------

 The workshop is organised jointly by Mental Health Platform, MQ and DATAMIND.
 This repository contains tutorial and scripts for the workshop.